karjonas/Read-A-Book/README.md

 License
 -------

+The 'speech' font is ripped from 'Space Quest IV: Roger Wilco and the Time Rippers'.

+The 'normal' font and the original mouse images are created by Chris Jones.

-All source code and images in this repository are licensed under the CC BY 4.0 License.
+All other source code and images in this repository are created by Jonas Karlsson and licensed under the CC BY 4.0 License.
 See https://creativecommons.org/licenses/by/4.0/